EGalahad/GazeGan.PyTorch/README.md

 # Gaze Correction Module

-This is the gaze correction module (GCM) for LAME project.

-This is also a pytorch re-implementation of the paper [Dual In-painting Model for Unsupervised Gaze Correction and Animation in the Wild](https://arxiv.org/abs/2008.03834).
+This is a pytorch re-implementation of the paper [Dual In-painting Model for Unsupervised Gaze Correction and Animation in the Wild](https://arxiv.org/abs/2008.03834).
+The official tensorflow implementation can be found [here](https://github.com/zhangqianhui/GazeAnimation).

 ## Usage

+### convert tensorflow checkpoints to pytorch state dicts

+I followed the instructions from [here](https://medium.com/huggingface/from-tensorflow-to-pytorch-265f40ef2a28).

+I provide a [converting notebook](./load_pretrained_tf2pt.ipynb) that you can use easily.

+### load a pretrained pytorch model

-To use the GCM, you need to first download the pre-trained model from [here](https://drive.google.com/drive/folders/1mhuOYrjdSmYEcpyG2prtAcdELKVRu750?usp=sharing) and put it under the `pretrained` folder.
+To use the GazeGan, you need to first download the pre-trained model from [here](https://drive.google.com/drive/folders/1mhuOYrjdSmYEcpyG2prtAcdELKVRu750?usp=sharing) and put it under the `pretrained` folder.

 The folder structure should be: